-The 9210 Property is comprised of one acre of land.9 The 9214 Property, which is adjacent to the 9210 Property, is comprised of 45.86 acres of land.10 Both of the Properties are located within the City of Rowlett, Texas.11
+The 9210 Property is comprised of one acre of land.
+The 9214 Property, which is adjacent to the 9210 Property, is comprised of 45.86 acres of land.
+Both of the Properties are located within the City of Rowlett, Texas.

-As of the Petition Date, both Properties were served by police and fire protection12 and both Properties received electric and water service from the City of Rowlett or under a contract
+As of the Petition Date, both Properties were served by police and fire protection and both Properties received electric and water service from the City of Rowlett or under a contract with the City.
+As for natural gas service, however, the parties have presented conflicting evidence with respect to whether the Properties received such service as of the Petition Date.
+In

-9 See Trustee's Appx.
+&lt;sup>9 See Trustee's Appx.
 46-47.

-10 See id. at 50-52.
+&lt;sup>10 See id. at 50-52.